-- Thirty percent based on the number of individuals aged 5 through 17 who reside in the school district served by the local educational agency for the preceding fiscal year, compared to the total number of such individuals who reside in the school districts served by all local educational agencies in the State for the preceding fiscal year (estimated at approximately \$1,015,533.24 for 2020-2021); - Seventy percent based on the relative number of individuals aged 5 through 17 who reside in the school district served by local educational agency and are from families below the poverty level for the preceding fiscal year, compared to the total number of such individuals who reside in the school districts served by all the local educational agencies in the State for the preceding fiscal year (estimated at approximately \$2,369,577.56).
+- Thirty percent based on the number of individuals aged 5 through 17 who reside in the school district served by the local educational agency for the preceding fiscal year, compared to the total number of such individuals who reside in the school districts served by all local educational agencies in the State for the preceding fiscal year (estimated at approximately \$1,078,559.92 for 2024-2025); - Seventy percent based on the relative number of individuals aged 5 through 17 who reside in the school district served by local educational agency and are from families below the poverty level for the preceding fiscal year, compared to the total number of such individuals who reside in the school districts served by all the local educational agencies in the State for the preceding fiscal year (estimated at approximately \$2,516,639.82 for 2024-2025).

 All secondary funds will be allocated to either comprehensive high schools or consortia of eligible recipients.
-The total projected allocation to secondary CTE programs is \$3,180,035.92.
+The total projected allocation to secondary CTE programs is \$3,595,199.74 for 2024-2025.